Can magnesium lower blood pressure?

 This analysis also points out the promising but sometimes contradictory results of the included studies.

 There is also a need to highlight the risk of magnesium overdose from supplements or medications and their possible consequences.
-Excess magnesium can lead to gastrointestinal problems and diarrhea, paralysis that can also affect the respiratory muscles, and arrhythmias up to cardiac arrest in very high overdoses.
+Excess magnesium can lead to gastrointestinal problems and diarrhea, paralysis symptoms that can also affect the respiratory muscles, and heart rhythm disturbances up to cardiac arrest in very high overdoses.
 Fortunately, this is hardly achievable with normal tablet intake.
 Patients with severe kidney dysfunction are at greater risk here, as they can reach high magnesium levels more quickly due to reduced excretion through the kidneys.
-The risk of overdose must be emphasized, especially considering that in a study that could demonstrate a reduction in blood pressure, much higher doses of magnesium were administered than the Federal Institute for Risk Assessment (BfR) and consumer centers recommend as the daily maximum dose.
+The risk of overdose must be emphasized, especially in light of a study that demonstrated a blood pressure-lowering effect with much higher doses of magnesium than the Federal Institute for Risk Assessment (BfR) and consumer centers recommend as the daily maximum dose.

-It is considered unlikely to consume too much magnesium solely through food.
+It is considered unlikely to take too much magnesium purely through food.

 Conclusion: